fernwarwick/ATLAS/README.md

 # ATLAS
 My contribution to the ATLAS v4 project, a categorisation of finite simple groups.
+The Monster is available [here](https://mathvideos.org/wp-content/uploads/ATLAS/m/m.html).

 ## About ATLAS v4
 This is a digitisation of the [ATLAS of finite simple groups](https://en.wikipedia.org/wiki/ATLAS_of_Finite_Groups) written by Conway et al. written in 1985.
 There have been 3 previous digitisations, but the aim of this is twofold: